 What percentage of Landmark students go on to a four-year school?

 Nearly 8 out of 10 students who graduate from our competitive curriculum go on to pursue bachelor’s degrees at colleges of their choice nationwide—including some of the nation’s most prestigious and best-known schools.

 What kind of support and feedback is available for students?

 Individual attention can make all the difference between success and failure.
 At Landmark, students have extensive one-on-one time with our experienced faculty.
 They meet with their advisors each week to review what’s working, what’s not, and the steps they need to take to improve the situation.
 Advisors and Resident Deans talk with students about their total Landmark experience to help them understand how their classroom performance is influenced by activities outside of class.

 Do you offer any tutoring?

-Most of the students admitted to Landmark have some difficulty with an essential writing skill, including reading, writing and mathematics.
+Most of the students admitted to Landmark have some difficulty with an essential skill, including reading, writing, and mathematics.
 The Center for Academic Support provides one-on-one and small group assistance on an as-needed basis.
 The Center is open in the evenings, so it’s available when most students are struggling with class assignments.
-Both appointment and walk-in assistance are available.
+Both appointments and walk-in assistance are available.

 How long does my son or daughter have to wait before knowing how he or she is doing at Landmark?